 If the person who is receiving the Compensation under Subparagraph 1(a) of this Article receives a salary after May 1, 2020 which is proven by the information submitted to the tax authorities in compliance with Article 154 of the Tax Code of Georgia.

-In the cases provided for in Paragraph 5 of this Article, payment of the Compensation is terminated from the first date of the month following the month in which the grounds for such termination arise.
+In the cases provided in Paragraph 5 of this Article, payment of the Compensation is terminated from the first date of the month following the month in which the grounds for such termination arise.

 The database maintained by the LEPL Public Service Development Agency subordinated to the Ministry of Justice of Georgia must be used in order to terminate payment of the Compensations in compliance with Subparagraphs 5(b) and 5(c) of this Article.

-Payment of the Compensation to the families provided for in Subparagraphs 1(b) and/or 1(c) of this Article will not be terminated and their eligibility will be preserved during the whole period regardless whether the provisions of Subparagraphs 5(b) and 5(c) of this Article apply to them.
+Payment of the Compensation to the families determined by the Subparagraphs 1(b) and/or 1(c) of this Article will not be terminated and their eligibility will be preserved during the whole period regardless whether the provisions of Subparagraphs 5(b) and 5(c) of this Article apply to them.
 Besides, if a situation specified in Subparagraph 5(c) arises in the families provided for in Subparagraph 1(b) of this Article, the Compensation will be recalculated based on the number of the family members, without termination.

 If the person who receives the Compensation dies, the amounts due but not received before the death will be paid to the heirs of the first order (children, parents, spouse) or to the person who has a certificate of inheritance (heir by will or law) if such heirs submit an application to the corresponding agency no later than within one year after the day of the beneficiary’s death and based on the condition that the amount belongs to all co-heirs before the inherited property is divided.

-Appointment of the Compensation to the person provided for in Paragraph 1 of this Article shall not lead to the termination of other monetary or nonmonetary social assistance(s) appointed in compliance with the active legislation before the start of this Program and/or shall not limit the possibility of appointing the social assistance(s) if the person becomes eligible to receive it based on such grounds.
+Appointment of the Compensation to the person determined by the Paragraph 1 of this Article shall not lead to the termination of other monetary or nonmonetary social assistance(s) appointed in compliance with the active legislation before the start of this Program and/or shall not limit the possibility of appointing the social assistance(s) if the person becomes eligible to receive it based on such grounds.

 The Compensation provided within the framework of this Program must not be taken into account when the family’s economic condition is studied / assessed and the rating score is defined for administration of the Unified Database of Socially Vulnerable Families provided for in Decree #126 (April 24, 2010) of the Government of Georgia.